-There is no set passing score for the TEAS exam and every nursing school program sets its own standards and minimums scores for admission.
-However, most schools will only consider candidates who score above 70 on the TEAS.
+A: There is no set passing score for the TEAS exam and every nursing school program sets its own standards and minimums scores for admission.
+A competitive score tends to be 70% to 75%.

-- Meeting the minimum score requirement doesn’t guarantee your admission.
-It only means that you’ve met one of the many requirements to be considered for admission.
+Keep in mind that meeting the minimum score requirement doesn’t guarantee your admission.
+This is only one of many requirements for admission consideration.
 The school will also assess other aspects of your application before making a final decision.

 Getting into nursing school is highly competitive.
 The higher your TEAS exam score, the better your chances of getting admission into a nursing program of your choice.